DKeAlvaro/DKeAlvaro.github.io/index.md

 ---

 ## Projects
+- ### Bachelor's Thesis: 'Data Analysis Of Classroom Dynamics In Primary Schools Using [JOINclusion](https://dke.maastrichtuniversity.nl/JOINclusion/) Game Interactions'.
+My thesis abstract:

+> *This paper aims to analyze primary student behaviour through [JOINclusion](https://dke.maastrichtuniversity.nl/JOINclusion/) data.
+[JOINclusion](https://dke.maastrichtuniversity.nl/JOINclusion/) is an educational mobile game designed to promote empathy amongst children.
+The data available, which contains more than 200 student samples across three different countries, includes information on their performance across different scenarios and levels.
+A clustering Analysis was made to identify different patterns of behaviour when playing the game.
+Explanatory AI techniques such as SHAP were used to identify which factors contributed to students belonging to certain clusters.*

+The project has a large group of partners from different background experiences (IT, pedagogy, psychology, artificial intelligence, etc.) and countries(Greece, Italy and the Netherlands).
+[See our team](https://dke.maastrichtuniversity.nl/JOINclusion/partnership/)

+&nbsp;
+- ### Jupyter Notebook

+&nbsp;
 - ### Fair Feedback Systems for Academic Assessment using LLMs We performed a project together with Dutch company [Ans](https://ans.app/landing) in which we aimed to help teachers grade exams by assesing how well a student's answer matched the rubric criteria for that question.
 We tried several state-of-the-art Large Language Models (*LLM's*) for this task such as [BERT](https://huggingface.co/docs/transformers/model_doc/bert), [LLama2](https://huggingface.co/blog/llama2), [Gemini](https://deepmind.google/technologies/gemini/), [GPT-3.5](https://openai.com/blog/gpt-3-5-turbo-fine-tuning-and-api-updates) and evaluated them on *The Stanford Question Answering Dataset* ([SQUAD](https://rajpurkar.github.io/SQuAD-explorer/)).
 The final product was displayed on a simple GUI that can be seen below: